roryprimrose/roryprimrose.github.io/_posts/2016-10-19-generating-release-notes-in-vsts.md

 There are two parts for automatically generating release notes.
 Firstly, we need to identify what should be in release notes.
 Secondly, we need to be able to export that data in a way that is suitable as a release notes document.

-We defined the following criteria in our project:
+We defined the following criteria for release notes contents in our project:

 - Includes Product Backlog Items and Bugs
 - Does not include Tasks work items